 11. Tanglewood Resort – Lake Texoma

 Adults and kids alike will like the new 3-tier pool with a slide.
 This place is gorgeous outside, with lots of seating, a tiki bar, and live music.
-Of course, that’s not all, the villas are nice and spacious, and the restaurants are there to make everyone happy – yes, even your kiddos.
+Of course, that’s not all; the villas are nice and spacious, and the restaurants are there to make everyone happy – yes, even your kiddos.
 See our trip when I went with my girlfriend – Tanglewood Resort on Lake Texoma.

 12. Abilene, Texas

 If any place is great for a family road trip, it’s Abilene.
 Seeing that it’s the Storybook Capital of Texas, there are plenty of stories to read to your children.
-I haven’t made it out that way, but one of our writers took her family there a couple of years ago and had a great time.
+I haven’t made it out that way, but one of our writers took her family there a few years ago and had a great time.
 Read her story here – Family-fun Weekend Getaway to Abilene, TX.

 13. Columbus, Texas